-The preprocessor assigns up to eight different flags (Table 4) to a WOCE netCDF surface meteorology file.
-Since any data value can only be assigned one alphabetic flag, an order of precedence was created for the flags.
+The preprocessor assigns up to eight different flags (Table 4) to a COARE netCDF surface meteorology file.
+Since any data value can be assigned only one alphabetic flag, an order of precedence was created for the flags.
 In general, multivariate flags will overwrite univariate flags.

 More specifically, the time variable may be assigned two different univariate preprocessing flags, time not sequential (C) and time duplicate (T).
 The methodology of the time test gives the time duplicates flag precedence over non-sequential time flag, i.e. the duplicate test is executed after the sequential test, thus any C flags are overwritten with a T when a duplicate is found.
 If the duplicates are exact, one is removed, and a second run of the preprocessor will then identify the non-sequential times.
-Of the two univariate flags not related to time, the bounds (B) flag takes precedence over the statistical (G) flag.
-This order arose primarily because more variable types can be checked by the bounds test than the statistical test.
+Of the two univariate flags not related to time, the bounds (B) flag takes precedence over the statistical (C) flag.
+This order arose primarily because more variable types can be checked by the bounds test than by the statistical test.

-In the multivariate tests, only the platform speed and land tests apply to the same variables (latitude and longitude) with the land flag (L) having priority over the platform velocity (F).
+In the multivariate tests, only the platform speed and land tests apply to the same variables (latitude and longitude), with the land flag (L) having priority over the platform velocity (F).
 A platform moving at an unrealistic speed is irrelevant if the platform location is over dry land.

-4. VISUAL QUALITY CONTROL PROCEDURES
+4. SINGLE STATION VISUAL QC PROCEDURES

-Once the preprocessing is complete, the WOCE netCDF file is passed to the DQE for visual inspection.
+Once the preprocessing is complete, the COARE netCDF file is passed to the DQE for visual inspection.
 The DQE is responsible for reviewing all flags assigned in the preprocessing.
 Additionally, all data are examined visually to insure the data are of uniform quality.
-The DQE is a meteorologist with a background in synoptic meteorology, a skill in data assessment, and who has been given a series of training exercises prior to any WOCE data evaluation.
-The DQE utilizes VIDAT (VIsual Data Assessment Tool), an interactive graphical data display and evaluation tool developed using the Interactive Data Language (IDL; commercially available from Research Systems, Inc.) and written by Jiraporn Whalley.
+The DQE is a meteorologist with a background in synoptic meteorology and a skill in data assessment who has been given a series of training exercises prior to any COARE data evaluation.
+The DQE utilizes VIDAT and VISIT (described further in section 5), two interactive graphical data display and evaluation tools developed using the Interactive Data Language (IDL; commercially available from Research Systems, Inc.) and written by Jiraporn Whalley.

 The primary design criterion for VIDAT was to provide the DQE a simple yet extensible interface to flag data displayed in time series format.
 A graphical user interface is common throughout VIDAT, and file access is achieved using a point and click file browser.
-The DQE selects the directory and file (up to 5 files at a time) to be edited.
+The DQE selects the directory and file (up to five files at a time) to be edited.
 Having multiple files displayed allows the DQE to intercompare data from sequential dates or nearby locations.
-Once a file is opened, VIDAT lists the variables available within that file for the DQE to select for viewing and editing (Fig. 8).
+Once a file is opened, VIDAT lists the variables within the file for the DQE to select for viewing and editing (Fig. 8).